Minimizing Environmental Exposure to PFAS

 - Scientific Journal Article: Quantification of PFAS in Oyster Tissue Using a Rapid QuEChERS Extraction Followed by UPLC-MS/MS Analysis (Campbell et al. 2023)

-In response to the Connecticut PFAS Action Plan, the Department of Administrative Services (DAS) was charged with issuing new state contracts that specifically ban PFAS.
-These contracts are mandatory for State Agencies and are also available for use by all political subdivisions of the state (i.e., municipalities.)
+- In response to the Connecticut PFAS Action Plan, the Department of Administrative Services (DAS) was charged with issuing new state contracts that specifically ban PFAS.
+These contracts are mandatory for State Agencies but are also available for use by all political subdivisions of the state (i.e., municipalities.)
 Consequently, a statewide contract was issued banning PFAS and related chemicals in food service products.

-School Service Ware and Food Composting
+School Food Service Ware and Food Composting

-DEEP's Sustainable Materials Management Program is particularly interested in working with schools engaged in obtaining PFAS-free food service ware.
-In particular, DEEP is interested in working with schools that want to identify compostable PFAS-free food service ware for inclusion in their food waste composting programs.
+Composting is a great way to reuse resources and reduce the amount of solid waste produced by your household or organization.
+However, DEEP staff are working to educate composters regarding the potential for accidental PFAS-contamination of compost through inclusion of PFAS-containing food service ware.
 Schools interested in ensuring their composting program is PFAS-free are also encouraged to check out the Zero Waste Schools Coalition.
 The Coalition was formed to create a platform for schools in Connecticut and beyond to connect, learn and share ways to introduce or enhance programming to reduce waste in our schools.
 In addition to requesting products with BPI certification, Coalition members use the Center for Environmental Health's (CEH) recommended list of food ware to limit unwanted chemicals, including PFAS, in school waste streams.
-(Food ware, or food service ware, includes things like containers, bowls, plates, trays, cups, lids, napkins, take out containers, etc.)

 Additional Resources: